linroger/FinanceCompendium/II. Economics/International/International Economics/II - Patterns of International Trade/06 - Increasing Returns and Monopolistic Competition.md

 Long-Run Monopolistic Competition Equilibrium Without Trade Drawn by the possibility of making profits in the short-run equilibrium, new firms enter the industry and the firm's demand curve,  $d_0$ , shifts to the left and becomes more elastic (i.e., flatter), shown by  $d_1$ .
 The long-run equilibrium under monopolistic competition occurs at the quantity  $Q_1$  where the marginal revenue curve,  $mr_1$  (associated with demand curve  $d_1$ ), equals marginal cost.
 At that quantity, the no-trade price,  $P^A$ , equals average costs at point  $A$ .
 In the long-run equilibrium, firms earn zero monopoly profits and there is no entry or exit.
 The quantity produced by each firm is less than that in short-run equilibrium (Figure 6-4).  $Q_1$  is less than  $Q_0$  because new firms have entered the industry.
 With a greater number of firms and hence more varieties available to consumers, the demand for each variety  $d_1$  is less than  $d_0$ .
 The demand curve  $D / N^A$  shows the no-trade demand when all firms charge the same price.

 Before we allow for international trade, we need to introduce another curve into Figure 6-5.
 The firm's demand curve $d_{1}$ shows the quantity demanded depending on the price charged by that firm, holding the price charged by all other firms fixed.
 In contrast, there is another demand curve that shows the quantity demanded from each firm when all firms in the industry charge the same price.
-This other demand curve is the total market demand  $D$  divided by the number of firms in the absence of trade  $N^{\mathcal{A}}$ .
-In Figure 6-5, we label the second demand curve as  $D / N^{\mathcal{A}}$ .
+This other demand curve is the total market demand $D$ divided by the number of firms in the absence of trade $N^{\mathcal{A}}$.
+In Figure 6-5, we label the second demand curve as $D / N^{\mathcal{A}}$.
 We omit drawing total industry demand $D$ itself so we do not clutter the diagram.

-The demand curve  $d_{1}$  is flatter, or more elastic, than the demand curve  $D / N^{\mathcal{A}}$ .
+The demand curve $d_{1}$ is flatter, or more elastic, than the demand curve $D / N^{\mathcal{A}}$.
 We discussed why that is the case under duopoly (see Figure 6-2) and can review the reason again now.
-Starting at point  $A$ , consider a drop in the price by just one firm, which increases the quantity demanded along the  $d_{1}$  curve for that firm.
+Starting at point $A$, consider a drop in the price by just one firm, which increases the quantity demanded along the $d_{1}$ curve for that firm.
 The demand curve $d_{1}$ is quite elastic, meaning that the drop in price leads to a large increase in the quantity purchased because customers are attracted away from other firms.
-If instead all firms drop their price by the same amount, along the curve  $D / N^{\mathcal{A}}$ , then each firm will not attract as many customers away from other firms.
-When all firms drop their prices equally, then the increase in quantity demanded from each firm along the curve  $D / N^{\mathcal{A}}$  is less than the increase along the firm's curve  $d_{1}$ .
-Thus, demand is less elastic along the demand curve  $D / N^{\mathcal{A}}$ , which is why it is steeper than the  $d_{1}$  curve.
+If instead all firms drop their price by the same amount, along the curve $D / N^{\mathcal{A}}$, then each firm will not attract as many customers away from other firms.
+When all firms drop their prices equally, then the increase in quantity demanded from each firm along the curve $D / N^{\mathcal{A}}$ is less than the increase along the firm's curve $d_{1}$.
+Thus, demand is less elastic along the demand curve $D / N^{\mathcal{A}}$, which is why it is steeper than the $d_{1}$ curve.
 As we proceed with our analysis of opening trade under monopolistic competition, it will be helpful to keep track of both of these demand curves.

 # Equilibrium with Free Trade